-While tastes vary – from local favourites to Greek-style yoghurt to sweetened yoghurt with added solid ingredients or flavours – a common challenge for producers is that yoghurt is so sensitive to mixing.
-If mixed too hard and fast, it can break down to give an undesirable fluid consistency or separate, forming a liquid layer.
+While tastes vary – from local favourites to Greek-style yoghurt to sweetened yoghurt with added solid ingredients or flavours – a common challenge for producers is that yoghurt is very sensitive to mechanical treatment.
+If mixed or stirred too hard and fast, the yoghurt may be reduced to an undesirable fluid consistency, or separate, forming a liquid layer.

 Added ingredients like fruit pieces are also fragile, and need to be handled gently in order to maintain their shape and texture.

 Gentle and hygienic mixing

 To meet these challenges, Tetra Pak offers the A-line static mixer, which – unlike many generic models – is optimized for the food industry.
 “Overall, this mixer is very gentle on the ingredients it processes, promoting quality, enhancing food safety and reducing waste,” says Fredrik Innings, Key Technology Manager at Tetra Pak and Processor of Food Engineering at Lund University.

 The mixer blades do not move.
 Instead, the liquid is mixed as it flows over them.
 The key advantage is that the blades are evenly curved and have a shallow angle, ensuring that the product is mixed gently.
 Innings says: “The blades are also thicker than in other mixers, making them easier to clean.
 And their smooth design helps prevent fibres and particles getting stuck.”